 - Improves transparency, increases guest trust, and reduces disputes related to exchange rates by showing guests the final amount in their home currency before they pay.

-- Creates an additional revenue stream, as your property earns a percentage of Multicurrency markup fee when guests choose to pay in their own currency.
+- Creates an additional revenue stream, as your property earns a percentage of the Multicurrency markup fee when guests choose to pay in their own currency.

 Multicurrency by Mews Payments applies to eligible card payments processed through Mews Payments across the Mews ecosystem.